 – [Nate] Well, kind of what I just mentioned is if the wired sensors are already in your house and especially if your house is a little bit larger and you have a dozen or more of them which a lot of homes do.
 It definitely is a cost savings because our product, the Konnected alarm panel and the new Konnected alarm panel pro can support any number of sensors and a few sirens and the outputs, and things like that.
 It’s infinitely expandable.
 And to do that with wireless sensors would be a bit of an upfront investment and then also changing batteries every six months to a year to maintain that.
 And then if it is a large house you also have to worry about the wireless signal and interference and things like that.
 There’s also the reliability and just the aesthetic of the wired sensors, which are nearly invisible because they’re traditionally like drilled into the doorframes, so you don’t even see them there, the wireless ones kind of stick on the outside of the door frame and are a little bit less nice to look at.
 So there’s that.
 And I think in a lot of people’s mind, and it is true that the wire sensors tend to perform more reliably and are faster to respond than the wireless ones.
 All around, it’s a great value proposition to basically take something that’s already in your house and make it smarter and better and more useful than it ever was before, even when it was brand new.

 – [Nate] Yeah, absolutely.
 So we’ve especially with the launch of our new alarm panel pro product, which connects via ethernet and support power over ethernet.
 We’ve had a growth in interest from commercial properties and some professional installers, and access security, and access control installers.
-A couple of interesting use cases, we have a client down in South Florida that’s building a high-end residential condominium unit and they have leak sensors built into the walls in each of the units.
+A couple of interesting Applications, we have a client down in South Florida that’s building a high-end residential condominium unit and they have leak sensors built into the walls in each of the units.
 And these are basically like, when water contacts the leak sensor then it opens or closes a circuit.
 And so they were looking to use the Konnected alarm panel pro to monitor hundreds of leaks sensors into a central dashboard that the building management can then get an alert if there’s a leak in any of the units.
-I thought that was a really neat use case, it’s not necessarily security related.
+I thought that was a really neat Applications, it’s not necessarily security related.
 We also have a school district in Northern California that is interested in and have started converting some of their old 20 year old Bosch security systems over to Konnected because in a traditional sense, commercial buildings, security is something that’s sort of owned by the facilities team and the IT team may be completely separate from security but those lines are blurring and blending more and more every day.
 And in this particular school district with a small staff they don’t necessarily have a facilities team that to manage the security separately and their IT department has kind of assumed control of it.
 And they wanted something that was more adaptable and functional for an IT department.
 And so that they can manage alerts through their alerting system and dashboards, and things like that.
 And the Konnected alarm panel pro is a neat solution for them.
-So they’re also interested in as another non-residential use case that’s been really interesting for us.
+So they’re also interested in as another non-residential Applications that’s been really interesting for us.

 – [Ryan] So what is the kinda learning curve for somebody that would buy one of your products and kinda install it in their home?
 For instance, let’s say you take a home that is kinda has their security system and their sensors are all wired in what kind of technology background understanding do people need to have in order to do this themselves, or is it something that is pretty seamless that almost anyone can do.

 – [Nate] A lot of people can do it themselves with no problem.
 I mean, let’s be honest, like, we do have to do a little bit of work to understand ’cause everybody’s home is different, like which wire goes to which sensor and things like that.
 And the traditional security installers or whoever originally built your house or your alarm system likely didn’t label things very clearly.
 Some that’s usually the case that we find.
 And so it, it takes a little bit of planning to do it successfully but it’s not technically complex at all, and we get this feedback a lot that it looks intimidating from the get-go and I admit to that, it is ’cause you’re you’re going into your closet and you see this bundle of a dozen or more wires coming out of the wall.
 And you’re like, oh my gosh, I hope I’m doing this right.
 But I have, I have plenty of videos on YouTube and we have step-by-step guides.
 It’s really like a matter of just, if you take it one step at a time almost everybody is successful.
 And we had to have great customer support that can help you if you get stuck.
-But it’s really a matter of just taking the wires from the old system and in turn, moving them over to our board, or in some use cases, we also have a product called the Konnected alarm panel interface which lets you keep the old system and also have the smart home control from your SmartThings or your home assistant platform and connect them in parallel more or less.
-And that works great also, that’s a little bit more complex installation but the most of our use case, most of our residential users are replacing an existing alarm system.
+But it’s really a matter of just taking the wires from the old system and in turn, moving them over to our board, or in some Applications, we also have a product called the Konnected alarm panel interface which lets you keep the old system and also have the smart home control from your SmartThings or your home assistant platform and connect them in parallel more or less.
+And that works great also, that’s a little bit more complex installation but the most of our Applications, most of our residential users are replacing an existing alarm system.
 And it really is just a matter of taking it step by step and it’s pretty hard to mess up.

 – [Ryan] Okay.
 And when you mentioned SmartThings, I know you have plenty of experience from before and then what led you to build Konnected.
 And then I read something, do you guys have some kind of partnership or certification process or program with them?
 Is there some kind of relationship you guys have with SmartThings?